Adir7SK/Qcodes/asv_benchmark/Basic_example.md

 #If any problem occures at any time, you'll presumeably find the answer in the README file.

-*Firstly make sure you are in the file you want the airspeed velocity.
+*Firstly make sure you are in the file you want the airspeed velocity (normally where you cloned qcodes).

 Step 1: Install-
 Airspeed velocity is a standard Python package, and the latest version may be installed with ```pip install asv```.
 The project uses ```setuptools```, and can also be installed by cloning the repository and using: ```python setup.py install```.